Fusiliers Commandos de l'Air: Air Parachute Commandos

-The three Air Parachute Commando fulfill specific missions requiring advanced training and specialities.
+The three Air Parachute Commandos (commandos parachutistes de l'air) fulfil specific missions requiring advanced training and specialities.

 Air Parachute Commando n° 10

-The Commando n° 10 is a special forces unit used airport seizures, high value target (HVT) neutralization, counter terrorism.
+The Commando n° 10 is a special forces unit used for airport seizures, high value target (HVT) neutralization, and counter terrorism.
 The CPA 10 is under the umbrella of the Commandement des opérations spéciales.

 Air Parachute Commando n° 20

-The main missions of Commando n° 20 are long-range protective patrols in armored cars, protection from potential low-level air attacks in helicopters and forward air control.
+The main missions of Commando n° 20 is long-range protective patrols in armored cars, protection from potential low-level air attacks in helicopters and forward air control.

 Air Parachute Commando n°30

 The main missions of Commando n° 30 are combat search and rescue and military dog use.